 Leaving older children at home alone

-Leaving children at home alone during the holidays is not an option you should consider until your child is at least 14 years of age.¬† Most children are not sufficiently mature to be left alone without adult supervision before this age.
+Leaving children at home alone during the holidays is illegal until your child is at least 14 years of age.
+Most children are not sufficiently mature to be left alone without adult supervision before this age.
 They are also not old enough to be left alone on a regular basis.

 Leaving an older child at home alone after school for a couple of hours a day is a far cry from them being home alone for full days, two weeks in a row over the holidays.